dem-net/Site/dem-net-vue/src/components/faq.md

 * **ALOS World 3D (AW3D30)** dataset coverage is within approx. 82 deg. of N/S latitudes.
 Resolution: 30m.<br/>*This dataset has the better detail, but contains a lot of void areas with no data.
 In those cases, use SRTM_GL1 as a backup plan.*

 * **SRTM** dataset coverage is within approx. 60 deg. of N/S latitudes.
 Resolution: 30m for SRTM_GL1 and 90m SRTM_GL3.<br/>*This dataset has no or very few voids.
 But it appears more smoothed than the ALOS World 3D.*

+* **ASTER GDEM v3** dataset coverage is within approx. 83 deg. of N/S latitudes.
+Resolution: 30m.<br/>*This dataset has is the most accurate for mountains.*

 ## Can I use another imagery service ?